craigahobbs/craigahobbs.github.io/life/life.md

         endif
     endif

-    # If no valid session storage exists create new life
+    # If there is no session, create a default session
     if life == null then
         life = lifeNew()
         lifeSave(life)